Course Request Guide for New Students

 Language

-Students will select from Arabic, Chinese, French, Latin, or Spanish.
-For students with experience with their chosen language, course placement will be recommended by the Language Department and depends on results of the language placement test.
+Students will select from Arabic, Chinese, French, Greek, Latin, or Spanish.
+For students with experience with their chosen language, course placement will be determined by the Language Department and depends on results of the language placement test.
 All students should visit the Language Placement Module for the placement test or the Language Level 1 Selection Form.

 History and Social Sciences

-Students may take history in 9th grade, in 10th grade, or both years.
+Students may take history in 9th grade, in 10th grade, or in both years.
 Students will request a 100-level history course in 9th grade.
 Requests should include a top choice and 2 alternates.

 Visual and Performing Arts and Philosophy and Religious Studies